sueszli/fast-snek/README.md

 writing a shared library in c (or any other language providing a c interface [^nogolang]) and then calling it from multithreaded python code.

+ctypes aren't meant to be used for high performance but backwards compatibility. you can still use them for that purpose and gain a significant amount of performance, but you move as much of the computation as possible into the c implementation and share as little data as possible.

 - ✓ very simple: no knowledge of extension api necessary. gil is released automatically on each foreign function call [^release].
 - ✓ portable: also works with other python interpreters.
-- 𝙓 massive serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad]. → this can be partially circumvented by passing pointers or using cffi [^edge] but it still isn't ideal.
+- 𝙓 massive serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad]. → this can be partially circumvented by passing pointers or using cffi [^edge].

 links: